fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 category: Methods
 ---

-Interactive games can provide rich learning experiences for many students - but for some, these games are a accessibility and inclusivity challenge.
+Interactive games can provide rich learning experiences for many students - but for some, these games are an accessibility and inclusivity challenge.
 This guide aims at giving some practical techniques to help improve the inclusiveness and accessibility of interactive content whether retrofitting existing content or creating a new game from scratch.

 **Scope of this Guide:** This guide deals with interactive games built using standard web technologies such as HTML5, CSS, SVG, and JavaScript.
 By using established web standards, the content you create has a higher chance of being understood by assistive technologies.

 ## Orienting the User

-Regardless of the modality used for interaction, a logical, predictable structure helps users focus on learning and the experience instead of getting stuck on the interaction.
+Regardless of the modality used for interaction, a logical, predictable structure helps users focus on learning instead of getting stuck on the interaction.
 Consistency and predicability is important.

 Help orient the user by:

-* having a consistent structure.
+* having a consistent structure;
-* describe the scene and setting so non-visual users can understand their context.
+* describing the scene and setting so non-visual users can understand their context;
-* identifying the actors and interactive parts.
+* identifying the actors and interactive parts;
-* giving meaningful and predictable landmarks for the user.
+* giving meaningful and predictable landmarks for the user;
-* use progress and status indicators as necessary.
+* using progress and status indicators as necessary;
-* try to keep the structure stable.
+* trying to keep the structure stable.
 Be mindful about removing items completely from the structure - consider disabling elements rather than removing them.

 ## Player Choices and Controls